sdwebui-extensions/ComfyUI-Allegro/README.md

 ## ComfyUI-Allegro
-ComfyUI supports over rhymes-ai/Allegro, which use text prompt to generate short video in relatively high quality, especially comparing to other open source solutions available for now.
+ComfyUI supports over rhymes-ai/Allegro, which uses text prompt to generate short video in relatively high quality, especially comparing to other open source solutions available for now.

 ## Installation